-Note: If you have any remaining funds in the HRA from the previous year, the balance will not rollover to the next year until 90 days after the end of the plan year.
-This is to allow access by PayFlex to HRA funds for the processing of any claims for medical services received in the previous year.
+Note: If you have are new to this Program this year, any remaining funds in the HRA from the previous year will not roll over to the next year until 90 days after the end of the plan year.
+This is to ensure that your previous claims administrator has access to your prior year HRA funds to pay for claims for medical services received in the previous year but processed during this 90-day window.